dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 ## Validation attributes

 Validation attributes let you specify validation rules for model properties.
 The following example from the sample app shows a model class that is annotated with validation attributes.
 The `[ClassicMovie]` attribute is a custom validation attribute and the others are built-in.
-(Not shown is `[ClassicMovieWithClientValidator]`, which shows an alternative way to implement a custom attribute.)
+Not shown is `[ClassicMovieWithClientValidator]`. `[ClassicMovieWithClientValidator]` shows an alternative way to implement a custom attribute.

 [!code-csharp[](validation/samples/3.x/ValidationSample/Models/Movie.cs?name=snippet_Class)]